Business & Finance

 Almost all business payments in South Africa are made via EFT (Electronic Funds Transfer).
 Your invoice must include your full banking details in the notes or payment section.
 Required details:

-SARS requires all businesses to retain financial records for 5 years.
+SARS wants financial records kept for 5 years.
 This includes all invoices issued, proof of payment received, and supplier invoices.
 Keep a PDF copy of every invoice you send.
-FreeToolVault's Invoice Maker lets you save each invoice as a PDF directly from your browser โ no account required, nothing stored on our servers.
+FreeToolVault's Invoice Maker lets you save each invoice as a PDF directly from your browser, no account required, nothing stored on our servers.

-- Add line items โ description, quantity, and price per item
+6. Add line items, description, quantity, and price per item

-- Click "Print / Save as PDF" โ choose "Save as PDF" in your browser's print dialog
+9. Click "Print / Save as PDF" โ†’ choose "Save as PDF" in your browser's print dialog

 Frequently Asked Questions